scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 20
 - **Duration:** concentration, 1 Hour

-You create an illusory landscape covering a 10x10x10 tile area.
+You create an illusory landscape covering a 10x10x10 tile area centered on a point in range you can see.
 The illusion can change the look, smell, sounds and temperature of the area.
 All effects happen in the creatures mind and have no effect on the creature themselves.
 The illusion covers the landscape, you may extend the illusion up to 6 inches from a surface with no ill effects, creatures will believe they are interacting with the illusion.

 You may cast the illusion over a cliff or gap, for example creating a bridge over a a ravine.
 A creature falling from your illusion makes a Willpower save vs your spellcasting, on fail they rationalize a reason for the outcome.
 Similarly you may create an illusion of something inside the space (eg: creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.